View All 1822 Matron Head Coronet Head Cent Base

 Description

 The 1822 Matron Head Coronet Head Cent is a cent produced at the Philadelphia Mint as part of the Matron Head Coronet Head Cents 1816-1835 series.
-Total mintage reached 2.1 million.
-The obverse features Liberty facing left wearing a hair ribbon inscribed LIBERTY, with a coronet of stars around her head, while the reverse displays a wreath enclosing ONE CENT.
-Designed by Robert Scot.
+With a mintage of 2.1 million, this is a less common issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing left wearing a hair ribbon inscribed LIBERTY, with a coronet of stars around her head and the reverse displays a wreath enclosing ONE CENT.
+Struck during a period of national unity and westward expansion following the War of 1812, as the U.S. grew in confidence and territory.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $43 to $3.2K depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1624.
-The Matron Head (or Coronet) large cent represented the next evolution in cent design, produced during the "Era of Good Feelings" through the presidency of Andrew Jackson.
-Common by large cent standards but still collected avidly.
-Many die varieties exist, cataloged in the Newcomb reference system.

 External References